COVID-19: UPDATED INFORMATION AFFECTING SHIPS

 : some restriction or delay may be encountered but so far services are being provided.
 Currently Santa Fe province (San Lorenzo/Rosario ports) imposed a mandatory 14-day quarantine for anyone who enters to the province from Buenos Aires province therefore limiting the availability of surveyors who must travel from Buenos Aires.

 : EU members, Schengen members, UK and North Ireland, United States of America, Korea, Japan, China, Iran, Chile and Brazil.

 Under Decrees of Need and Urgency 260/2020 (12 MAR 2020) and 297/2020 (19 MAR 2020) President Alberto Fernandez declared the “sanitary emergency” in Argentina and various extraordinary measures taken thereupon, most importantly, the so-called “precautionary and mandatory social isolation” applicable effective to all Argentinean territory.
-On 25th April 2020 the President announced the decision to extend the measure until 24th of May 2020 (which will be extended once again).
+On 4th June 2020 the President announced the decision to extend the measure until 17th July 2020.

 - On 16 MAR 2020 Pandi Liquidadores SRL closed the office and all administrative and claims handlers staff moved to a remote-working scheme.
 Within our continuity plan we expect to provide services on the usual manner insofar as the ports continue operating and our surveyors are allowed to provide services on board:

 - Remote office te.: +54 11 7078 0186 (Monday to Friday, 08:00 to 17:00)